vitaut/vitaut.net/_posts/2015-12-13-solving-gchq-christmas-challenge-with-ampl.md

 The most challenging part of this particular puzzle for me was to enter the data.
-Fortunately AMPL has a powerful data specification language so I came up with a tabluar format similar to the form used in the original puzzle which was easy to verify.
+Fortunately AMPL has a powerful data specification language so I came up with a tabular format similar to the form used in the original puzzle which was easy to verify.

 {% highlight text %}